bampakoa/ngx-electronify/README.md

 > Angular CLI builder that runs your application in the desktop using Electron

-The builder runs your Angular application in `serve` mode and loads the serving URL in an Electron window.
+The builder runs your Angular application in `serve` mode and loads it in an Electron window.
+Notice that the builder currently assumes that you are serving your application on the default port 4200.

 ### 🏠 [Homepage](https://github.com/bampakoa/ngx-electronify)